Garig/translate-bundle-example-sf4/README.md

 And fill `WG_API_KEY` with your own API Key (You can get an API Key by signing up on [Weglot](https://weglot.com/)).
 - And run local server: `php bin/console server:run`, you'll see working example on http://127.0.0.1:8000/

+## Troubleshooting

+If you find any issue on this example, please report on the master repository: https://github.com/weglot/translate-bundle

 ## About
 `translate-bundle-example-sf4` is guided and supported by the Weglot Developer Team.